injcristianrojas/tvstudio-timer/README.md

 Python 3 supported, and works on GNOME 47.
 Requires the [Alarm Clock font](https://www.dafont.com/alarm-clock.font), but you can use any digital font you want.
-Only change the font name in style.css.
+Just change the `font-family` in `style.css`.

 Launch using: